 In recent years we have transformed our business model and have divested our regulated and day services.
-This has exposed the areas of the business we need to improve.
+This has revealed the areas of the business we need to improve.

-At Scope, we take inclusivity and equality very seriously.
-We are determined to address and fix the situation.
-However, we know fixing this will take time.
+At Scope, we take inclusion and equality very seriously.
+We are determined to fix the situation.
+But, we know this will take time.

 Employees receiving a bonus

 10.4% received a bonus

 89.6% did not receive a bonus